Average Loss of Consortium Settlement Amount in FloridaTrusted Content

 If you do these two things as soon as possible after the accident, you will set yourself up to maximize your eventual settlement.

 Because loss of consortium damages are non economic, they are inherently intangible and subjective.
 Thus, proving that you suffer from loss of consortium damages is a little different from proving economic damages.
 After all, to prove economic damages, you simply have to show a bill as evidence.

 To document your loss of consortium damages, you should maintain a journal that details any difficulties that you and your family suffer as a result of your loved one’s accident.
 Damages may include things like:

 - Loss of companionship, and

 To further bolster your claim, you can seek help from a mental health professional.
 They can document exactly how the loss affects you in a real and tangible way.
 With that sort of evidence on your side, it is difficult for the responsible party to deny the real impact of your loss of consortium damages.

 Hiring an attorney is another effective way to maximize your loss of consortium damage claims.
 Your lawyer can help you establish the relative value of each aspect of your loss of consortium claim.
-It helps to have your lawyer do this because your lawyer, drawing on their prior experience, knows how to effectively frame your damages in an effective manner.
+It helps to have your lawyer do this because, they can draw on their prior experience, and knows how to frame your damages in an effective manner.
 This will help you not only prove the existence of those damages, but maximize their value in your eventual settlement.